Vitamin B12 or Folate Deficiency Anaemia

 What is Vitamin B12 or folate deficiency anaemia?

-A condition where the body has low levels of vitamin B12 or folate, affecting red blood cell production.
+A condition where the body has low levels of vitamin B12 or folate, leading to reduced red blood cell production.

-Fatigue, weakness, pale skin, shortness of breath, and dizziness.
+Fatigue, weakness, pale skin, shortness of breath, and dizziness, among others.

-Blood tests to measure vitamin B12 and folate levels.
+Blood tests to measure vitamin B12 and folate levels, as well as a physical examination and medical history.

-Nerve damage, increased risk of heart problems, and pregnancy complications.
+Nerve damage, increased risk of infections, and impaired cognitive function, among others.

 If you have any feedback, please get in touch.